Posts Tagged ‘soccer and concussions’

 By Paul Stone On June 18th, 2018

 It seems like every four years the World Cup manages to find new ways to show how not to handle concussions.
-In the past, this typically included completely ignoring the head injuries, or quickly “treating” players on the sideline before sending them back onto the field.
-This year, however, Morocco has managed to up the…
+In the past, this typically included completely ignoring the…

 Read